What will the Internet be like in the future? Let’s explore the most remarkable technologies that could soon come into our lives.

-For the first time an international team of physicists succeeded to teleport information in a solid-state quantum memory, which is a prerequisite for future quantum internet.
+For the first time, an international team of physicists succeeded to teleport information into a solid-state quantum memory, which is a prerequisite for a future quantum Internet.

 This kind of technology is behind a new generation of computer systems, including quantum Internet, which among other things promises to exchange information between computers in a completely secure way.